FionaMacNeill/portfolio/content/work/deliverables/index.md

 ---
 title: "Deliverables"
-summary: "Link to a collection of work samples on Notion"
+summary: "Link to a collection of work samples temporarily stored on Notion"
 tags:
 - Deliverables
 - Design